ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/CallRail-webhook-setup.md

 http://<collector host>/com.callrail/v1?aid=<company code>
 ```

 The `&aid=` name-value pair in your URI's querystring is optional; this is the `app_id` parameter taken from the [Snowplow Tracker Protocol] [tracker-protocol].
 You can use it to specify which company in CallRail these call complete events belong to.
-Putting it all together, our screen looks like this:
+Putting it all together, our setup screen now looks like this:

 ADD IMAGE